How to Buy SSL certificate?

-If you have multiple sub-domains on a single IP address, you will need a Wildcard SSL certificate to secure all your sub-domains’ names with a single SSL certificate.
-If you have multiple different domain names on single IP address, then you need a Multi-Domain/SAN/UCC SSL certificate.
+If you have multiple sub-domains on a single IP address, you will need a Wildcard SSL certificate to secure all your subdomains’ names with a single SSL certificate.
+If you have multiple domain names on single IP address, you will need a Multi-Domain/SAN/UCC SSL certificate.

 - CSR Generation

 A Certificate Signing Request or CSR is a piece of text that must be generated from your web server before the issuance of an SSL certificate.
 The CA will use the information contained in the CSR (like organization name, domain name and public key) to create your certificate when issuing.

 - An up-to-date WHOIS record

-When you buy an SSL certificate for your website, your CA will check on your domain name to ensure valid information about your business and contact information.
+When you buy an SSL certificate for your website, your CA will verify your domain name to ensure valid information about your business and contact information.
 The authorities always match these details with the WHOIS record before issuing the SSL certificate.
-Some CAs will call the phone number listed in the WHOIS record while many will send an email to the listed e-mail address, to make sure you have the registered with correct information.
+Some CAs will call the phone number listed in the WHOIS record while many will send an email to the listed e-mail address to make sure that you have registered with correct information.

 - Business/Organization documents